 Variations in tooth size is common.
 Under-sized lateral incisors, referred to as “peg laterals”, can affect the way your smile looks.
 This difference in tooth size is easily corrected by simply adding composite to the lateral incisors.
 The ideal shape and size are restored, creating a very natural looking result.
 As with most composite bonding treatments, no removal of tooth is needed and can be completed very comfortably without anesthetic.

-With cases of significant discoloration of teeth, composite veneering can completely change the appearance of the teeth and enhance the coloration.
+Composite veneering can completely change the appearance of the teeth and correct significant discoloration.
 This treatment involves minor removal of tooth structure, mainly areas of decay, compromised enamel, and old stained fillings.
 Afterwards, composite material is applied over the teeth and shaped to a very natural looking contour.
-This can be a favorable option over porcelain veneers since more natural tooth structure can be maintained.
+Therefore, this can be a favorable option over porcelain veneers since more natural tooth structure can be maintained.